Viaplay Group: Viaplay Select

 In 2022, Viaplay Group created Viaplay Select, a branded content concept for partner platforms.
-In less than a year after the first deal was signed had Viaplay Select already launched on 20+ markets.
+In less than a year after the first deal was signed Viaplay Select had already launched on 20+ markets.
 Viaplay Select can be found with partners around the world, primarily in countries where the streaming service Viaplay is not available direct-to-consumer.
-It means that partners get access to a wide selection of Viaplay's successful series, films and documentaries, together with curated third-party content from across the Nordic region.
+It means that partners get access to a wide selection of Viaplay's successful series, films, and documentaries, together with curated third-party content from across the Nordic region.
 The content is made available in a branded Viaplay section within the partner platform.

 Advertising funded television (Free-TV)

-Viaplay Group operates advertising funded channels in Scandinavia.
-Typically, the portfolio structure for these channels is one primary channel (TV3), and then secondary channels (TV6, TV3+ etc...)
-These channels generate primarily advertising revenues, and are classified as free-TV, but are encrypted and subject to decoding fees.
+Viaplay Group operates advertising-funded channels in Scandinavia.
+Typically, the portfolio structure for these channels is one primary channel (TV3), and then secondary channels (TV6, TV3+, etc.) These channels generate primarily advertising revenues, and are classified as free-TV, but are encrypted and subject to decoding fees.